google/digitalbuildings/tools/abel/validators/README.md

 `Reporting Entity Field` *string*

 Name of a field as it is reported by a [gateway or other reporting entity](../../../onotology/docs/building_config.md#reporting-physical-devices). e.g. `zone_air_temperature_sensor_1` where the standard field name is `zone_air_temperature_sensor`.
 If the a field is not linked to a virtual entity then this value does not need to be filled in.
-Reporting entity fields may be [enumerated](../../../onotology/docs/ontology.md#enumeration).
+Reporting entity fields may be [enumerated](../../../ontology/docs/ontology.md#enumeration).

 `Raw Field Path` *string* **required**

 Path to data point on a physical device's telemetry payload.
-The field path is used as the `present_value` in an entity type's [translation](../../../ontology/docs/building_config.md#defining-translations) to a physical device payload. e.g. `pointset.points.discharge_fan_run_command.present_value`.
+The field path is used as the `present_value` in an entity type's [translation](../../../ontology/docs/building_config.md#defining-translations) to a physical device payload. e.g. `points.discharge_fan_run_command.present_value`.

 `Raw Unit Path` *string*

 Path to a data point's units in a telemetry payload.
-Used as the `key` for `units` in an entity type [translation](../../../onotology/docs/building_config.md#defining-translations). e.g. `pointset.points.zone_air_cooling_temperature_setpoint.unit`.
+Used as the `key` for `units` in an entity type [translation](../../../onotology/docs/building_config.md#defining-translations). e.g. `points.zone_air_cooling_temperature_setpoint.unit`.
 Leave blank or put `no-units` if a field is a [multi-state value](../../../ontology/docs/ontology.md#multi-state-values)

 `DBO Standard Unit Value` *string*